VeronikaH98/dp/README.md

 # Extract the edges
-Extract the sharp edges from the triangular mesh file
+Extract the sharp edges from the triangular mesh file.

 This is a Python script that takes a mesh file as input, extracts sharp edges based on a given threshold angle, and exports selected triangles as an .obj file and lines between selected triangles = edges as a .dxf file.
 The script loops through each face in the mesh to identify sharp edges by comparing the normal vectors of adjacent faces.
 If the angle between the two normal vectors is greater than the threshold angle, the edge is marked as sharp.